na-na-hi/renget/archive/lcbguide.md

 Sort of.
 Your loading screen comes from the last story node's CG you played.
 Replay the node from start to finish to change it.
 Only do this once you've finished all the story content for the time being, obviously.

 **15. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
-We currently get new IDs/E.G.O every two weeks.
+We currently get new IDs/E.G.O every week.
 Patch notes every Monday at roughly 5 a.m.
 EST. Maintenance begins every Wednesday at 9 p.m.
 EST and ends at 11 p.m.
 EST. New banners and Events are announced on Fridays.
 Skills for announced IDs/E.G.Os are posted with the patch notes the following Monday before the banner is added after maintenance.
 Keep in mind that Korea is a day ahead for most of you.
-You can see a live countdown for current and upcoming Extractions and Events [here.](https://lcbcountdown.carrd.co/)
+You can see a live countdown for everything [here.](https://lcbcountdown.carrd.co/)

 **16. What are Drawpiles and when do they happen?**
 A Drawpile is a canvas that lets multiple people draw, sketch, and paint on the same canvas simultaneously.
 We have a Drawpile every Wednesday at the start of each maintenance.
 The completed Drawpiles are posted in the thread when everyone is done drawing, usually the next day.
 You can view every past Drawpile in the [/lcg/ Drawpile Collection](https://cubari.moe/read/imgchest/dl7plwgj4ox/1/1/).